roninrp/ragflow_grpc/README.md

 Given this implementation, it can be seemlessly developed to incorporate more of Ragflow's HTTP endpoints.

+The above files are directly forked from Ragflow and an extra `./grpc_ext` folder implemeting async gRPC server and client has been added.
+Apart from these few of the Ragflow's files have been tweeked- see below for a full description.

 ---

 ## 🧱 Project Structure
 The project uses Ragflows modules and files and therefore the system requirements are similar to that of Ragflow's with certain additional dependencies(ref).
-Apart from a few changes to Ragflow's files the main files are located within `./grpc_ext`.
+Apart from a few changes to Ragflow's files the additional gRPC files are located within `./grpc_ext`.
 Here `.` is the above root folder.
 ```
 grpc_ext/
 ├── Dockerfile